-Table 8-114.
+Table 7-96.
 Previous Investigations Summary, MMRP Site UXO-11, ASR #2.281

-Previous Investigation/Action NIRIS Document Number Date Activities Expanded Site Investigation (CH2M, 2011) 007637 2011 An ESI was conducted to further evaluate the geophysical anomalies identified during the PA/SI.
+Previous Investigation/Action NIRIS Document Number Date Activities Preliminary Assessment/Site Investigation (CH2M, 2011) 004676 2009- 2011 A field investigation was conducted to identify the presence and nature of MC contamination and evaluate the number and density of anomalies that represent potential subsurface MEC.
+Field activities included soil, groundwater, surface water, and sediment sampling and 10 percent DGM.
+Samples were analyzed for explosives residues, metals, and perchlorate.
+Explosives residues were detected in site media; however, no unacceptable human health or ecological risks were identified.
+70 geophysical anomalies were present at the site, and an intrusive investigation was recommended.
+Expanded Site Investigation (CH2M, 2011) 007637 2011 An ESI was conducted to further evaluate the geophysical anomalies identified during the PA/SI.
 Additional investigation was also recommended to delineate the extent of identified impacts related to MC and to delineate chromium in surface and subsurface soil.
 Field activities included an intrusive investigation and soil sampling for chromium and explosives residues.
 An HHRS and ecological risk screening were conducted to evaluate data collected during the PA/SI and the ESI.
 No unacceptable human health or ecological risks were identified due to exposure to site media.
 No MEC items were identified during the intrusive investigation and six MPPEH items (including inert training hand grenades and small arms casings) were removed from the site for disposal.
 These results indicate that the potential for encountering unidentified subsurface MEC at Site UXO-11 is likely to be low.
 NFA was recommended.
 No Action Decision Document (CH2M, 2013) 005814 2013 An NADD was finalized in 2013 to document NFA.
 ESS Determination Request (USMC, 2015) 006564 2015 Due to low probability of encountering MEC or MPPEH, the Base determined a UXO-qualified escort is not required to access the site.
 In addition, an ESS is not required to conduct future activities.
 3R Explosives Safety Education Program is required for all personnel accessing these locations.

-8.4.12 UXO-12-1,000-inch Range (ASR #2.5)
+7.4.12 Unexploded Ordnance -12-1,000-inch Range (Archival Search Report #2.5)

-Site UXO-12, the 1,000-inch Range, encompasses approximately 30 acres and is generally located west of Camp Geiger, in the northwestern portion of the Base (Figure 8-96).
+Site UXO-12, the 1,000-inch Range, encompasses approximately 30 acres and is generally located west of Camp Geiger, in the northwestern portion of the Base (Figure 7-81).
 The 1,000-inch Range was established under Camp Training Order Number 7-1945, dated March 19, 1945, and was disestablished in March 1946 and no longer used for firing live ammunition.
 During operation of the site, munitions used included small caliber munitions (.30-caliber weapons firing).
-The site was investigated as part of Site UXO-18 (Section 8.4.18) based on its location within the boundaries of the former B-6 small arms ranges.
+The site was investigated as part of Site UXO-18 (Section 7.4.18) based on its location within the boundaries of the former B-6 small arms ranges.

-Table 8-115.
+Table 7-97.
 Previous Investigations Summary, MMRP Site UXO-12, ASR #2.5